Michael Flynn (businessman): Personal life

 Flynn met his wife Margaret (née Fitzpatrick) in the 1980s when she applied for a job at the Mace convenience shop he ran in Ringsend.
 The couple were married until Margaret's death in 2023, and they had two daughters.

 In 2019, Flynn revealed that he had been approached to take part in the Irish version of Dancing with the Stars.
 He appeared as Donald Trump in an episode of Republic of Telly.

 Activism and politics

 During the occupation of Apollo House, Flynn provided mattresses to the homeless people occupying the building.
 As part of his business, Flynn has run the Mick's Community Chest initiative, which donates a sum of money to a charity every month.

 Flynn endorsed Jennifer Carroll MacNeill during the 2019 Dún Laoghaire–Rathdown County Council election.

 Flynn alleged he had been approached to run for Dublin City Council with the aim of becoming Lord Mayor of Dublin, but he declined to run.
-He denied rumours that he was planning to run in the 2018 Irish presidential election, but has said he may run in the next presidential election in 2025.
+He denied rumours that he was planning to run in the 2018 Irish presidential election.